-Assignment Points Description Details SLO

-Weekly 15x3=45% Post each (and Post your response to the prompt.

-Discussions every) week

-(15) and Reply to at Weekly postings are a minimum of 250 to

-least 2 students 350 words in length and must reflect an

-each week understanding of the written (text, lecture,

-and articles) materials, critical thinking on

-the topics and citations from the materials

-you read that support your views (text,

-articles, lectures).
-You must cite from the

-readings (not just the lecture) in your initial

-weekly post.
-You will provide page

-numbers and author's name in your

-citations.)
-You must also relate the

-readings to your personal life and work

-experiences.

-Reply to at least 2 other students

-Responses are a minimum of 100 words

-and must thoughtfully discuss the ideas

-presented in the post to which you are

-responding.

-Quiz (1) 5% Canvas Quiz Orientation to Syllabus and Canvas.
-Take

-as many times as you like.
+Assignment Points Description Details SLO Due Dates Weekly Discussions 15x2=30pts Post each (and every week) Post your response to the prompt.
+See Weekly Modules Discussions and reply to at least 2 students each week Weekly postings are a minimum of 250 to 350 words in length and must reflect an understanding of the written (text, lecture, and articles) materials, critical thinking on the topics and citations from the materials you read that support your views (text, articles, lectures).
+You must cite from the readings (not just the lecture) in your initial weekly post.
+You will provide page numbers and author's name in your citations.)
+You must also relate the readings to your personal life and work experiences.
+Modules Reply to at least 2 other students Responses are a minimum of 100 words and must thoughtfully discuss the ideas presented in the post to which you are responding.
+Quiz # 1 Not Graded Quiz on Canvas and course content The 1st Quiz is about Canvas and the syllabus and you can take it many times.
+1/24/21 Mini Lessons 5x3=15pts Development of Lessons to do with children These are lessons that you will work with your Master/Mentor Teacher to develop and implement in the classroom or playground with the children.
+Using the form provided SLO #3 Select and apply developmental y appropriate teaching MLesson 1 2/28/21 MLesson 2 work with the classroom teacher to develop mini lessons or activities for the children to complete. strategies and theories to curriculum and environment design.
+(LAB) MLesson 3 4/18